Antenna Selection in Polarization Reconfigurable MIMO (PR-MIMO) Communication Systems: Effect of PR-HS on the channel

-It is worth emphasizing that combination of antenna selection and polarization reconfiguration, i.e., PR-HS can provide significant improvement in channel gain, i.e., the squared envelop of $h^{\rm eff}_{ij}$.
-The proposed polarization pre-post coding scheme is based on the closed-form derivation for the optimal polarization vectors at one end; whereas, the globally optimal polarization vectors at both ends of the Tx and Rx are achieved by the iterative methodology.
-Hence, the complete analysis to reach the closed-form description is unfeasible.
-However, the comprehensive simulation results in Fig. \ref{fig:chisquare} show that the proposed PR-HS scheme improves the system performance in terms of SNR and the associated distribution of channel gain.
+It is worth emphasizing that the combination of polarization reconfiguration and hybrid antenna selection, i.e., PR-HS can provide significant improvement in effective channel gain, i.e., the squared envelop of $h^{\rm eff}_{ij}$.
+The proposed polarization pre-post coding scheme is based on the closed-form derivation for the optimal polarization vectors at one end; whereas, the optimal polarization vectors at both ends of the Tx and Rx are achieved by the iterative methodology.
+For this reason, the complete analysis to reach the closed-form description is unfeasible.
+However, the comprehensive simulation results in Figs. \ref{fig:chisquare} -- \ref{fig:mean_EffChGain} show that the proposed PR-HS scheme substantially improves the system performance in terms of SNR, channel capacity and the associated distribution of channel gain.

-Empirical distributions of channel gain, i.e., $h^{\rm eff}_{ij}$ are depicted in Fig. \ref{fig:chisquare}, where the PR-MIMO system applied PR-HS antenna selection with $N_t=8$ and $L_t \in \{1,2,..., 8 \}$.
-In each channel realization, the average of $h^{\rm eff}_{ij}$ exhibits significantly improved distribution in terms of mean, variance and the overall tendency of the distributions.
+Empirical distributions of channel gain, i.e., $|h^{\rm eff}_{ij}|^2$ are depicted in Fig. \ref{fig:chisquare}, where the PR-MIMO system applies hybrid antenna selection, i.e., PR-HS-MIMO with $N_t=8$ and $L_t \in \{1,2,..., 8 \}$.
+As $L_t$ decreases from $L_t = 8$ to $L_t = 1$, i.e., the number of residual antennas, $N_t - L_t$ increases, the distribution of $|h^{\rm eff}_{ij}|^2$ and the corresponding average exhibit the significant improvement in channel gain.

-As $L_t$ increases to reach $N_t=8$, the empirical distribution converge to chi-square distribution with 4 degrees of freedom, which is the normal case with conventional system without proposed schemes and algorithms in this paper.
-The scenario that $L_t=3$ still has substantial benefit of PR-HS scheme.
-The distribution is not chi-square distributed, since the selection process leads to ordered statistics.
-However, we can observe empirically that the resulting distribution has a mean similar to that of a chi-square distribution with 8 degrees of freedom; however, lower/better variance.
-In the scenario that $L_t=1$, the mean of the empirical distribution is similar to that of chi-square distribution with 12 degrees of freedom.
-In contrast, the variance of the empirical distribution is lower than chi-square distribution with 12 degrees of freedom, which will be helpful for the gNB to accomplish stable link adaptation including adaptive modulation and coding.
+As $L_t$ increases to reach $N_t=8$, the empirical histogram converge to chi-square distribution with 4 degrees of freedom.
+It is noteworthy that the channel gain, i.e., the squared envelope of the channel coefficient in conventional MIMO systems, has chi-square distribution with 2 degrees of freedom; whereas, PR-MIMO systems without hybrid antenna selection have 4 degrees of freedom.
+The reason is that PR-MIMO systems exploit the polarization domain where 2 degrees of freedom can be supported by orthogonal polarization, e.g., vertical and horizontal polarization.

-Without loss of generality, an element in $H^{\rm eff}$ has the following description of its squared envelop.
+Without loss of generality, an element in $H^{\rm eff}$ has the following description of its squared envelope.